 We read in Psalm 39:4-5: “Lord, make me to know my end, And what is the measure of my days, … Indeed, You have made my days as handbreadths, and my age is as nothing before You; Certainly every man at his best state is but vapor.”
 In James 4:14 we read, “For what is your life?
 It is even a vapor that appears for a little time and then vanishes away.”
 Therefore, if we have wasted much time in the past, we should use the remaining time that we have, wisely!
-We need to see each day, as a valuable opportunity to make an investment for the Kingdom of God.
+The Bible says in Psalm 90:12, “So teach us to number our days,…” We need to see each day, as a valuable opportunity to make an investment for the Kingdom of God.

-The second reason is because we will be held accountable for in eternity for how we have used our time on earth.
+Secondly, because we will be held accountable for in eternity for how we have used our time on earth.

 How do we redeem the time?